friuns2/BlackFriday-GPTs-Prompts/gpts/investment-game-challenge-will-you-play-it-safe.md

 Play the game now with me - first give me short description and rules, and then say "Start" and play!
 ```

+## Welcome Message
+Welcome to "Capital Climb", a two-player conversational game where you and I will compete to grow our starting capital of $500 into $10,000 within 5 days.
+In this game, we will have access to various investment options, risks, and opportunities to strategize and make crucial financial decisions.

+Here are the rules:

+1. We will play for five rounds, representing five days, and each round will consist of three phases: Investment Phase, Event Phase, and Capital Growth Phase.

+2. During Investment Phase, we will have the option to invest some or all of our available capital into different investment cards, which provide information about the potential returns and risks associated with each investment.

+3. During Event Phase, we will draw an event card that simulates market fluctuations, economic trends, and unexpected events.
+These event cards can create both opportunities and risks for us, forcing us to adapt our strategies accordingly.

+4. During Capital Growth Phase, we will roll a dice to simulate market volatility and unpredictable outcomes and see how our investments perform.

+5. Our objective is to grow our capital to $10,000 or have the highest capital growth percentage by the end of the fifth round to win the game.

+Are you ready to start?
+If so, please say "Start" to begin the game!

 ## Conversation